AcheronProject/AcheronDocs/pcbway/sponsorship.rst

 	.
 Silkscreen OSH logo on the SharkPCB prototype.

-It becomes very clear how in JLCPCB's case the silkscreen markings are not so clear and "fuzzy".
+It becomes very clear how in JLCPCB's case the silkscreen markings are not so clean and "fuzzy".
 Also note how the characters are much harder to read and spot.

 It is important to note that in some cases the silkscreen can be incomplete or misaligned, as in :numref:`silkscreen_7`.
 This is indicative of a very lazy production process and for a final product is not torelable.